AzureAD/microsoft-authentication-library-for-js/extensions/README.md

 ## Building

 The extensions contain prebuild binaries.
-To build from source, you will need Python on you path.
+To build from source, you will need Python on you path, as [node-gyp](https://github.com/nodejs/node-gyp) is used to build addons for accessing system APIs.

+On linux, the library uses `libsecret` so you may need to install it.

 - Navigate to `lib/msal-common` and run `npm run build` then `npm link`
 - Navigate to `extensions` and run `npm link @azure/msal-common`
-- Install [node-gyp](https://github.com/nodejs/node-gyp) by running `npm install -g node-gyp`
-- Run `node-gyp configure`
-- Run `node-gyp build`
 - Run `npm run build`

-On linux, the library uses `libsecret` so you may need to install it.

 ## Contributing